Marion Corwell-Shertzer

 Marion Corwell-Shertzer (July 1, 1926 – February 22, 2016) was an American creative professional.

 For her work on educational programming for the Henry Ford Museum and Greenfield Village, according to Michigan Women Forward, she may be the first woman in the United States to write, produce, and star in her own syndicated television series.
-She was the first woman to be in management the Ford Motor Company public relations staff, getting hired in 1966.
+She was the first woman in the management of the Ford Motor Company's public relations staff, getting hired in 1966.
 Eight years later, Shertzer was promoted, becoming the highest-ranking woman at Ford as their personal planning manager.

 She also spent time as a member of the Michigan Women's Commission, the Andrews University Board of Trustees, and president of American Women in Radio and Television.

 Biography

 Early life

 Marion Peterson was born on July 1, 1926, to Andrew Peterson and his wife.
 She attended Battle Creek Academy as a child.

 Peterson spent a year in Tokyo in 1951 through the University of California.
 She also attended Michigan State University and received MA and BA degrees in Communication Arts.
 She later received an honorary doctorate in Humane Letters from Andrews University.
 Corwell-Shertzer completed other work in Human Relations at the University of Chicago and Finance at the Wharton School at the University of Pennsylvania.
 She was later accredited by APR, the Public Relations Society of America.